ekjohnsonphd/pure_health_inequality/README.md

 7. **Combine cohorts**

-Results are merged across all cohorts and saved.
+Results are merged across all cohorts and saved into a CSV: `shap_results_all.csv`

 ---